Doctor of Philosophy in Behavioral Psychology

 The Office of Graduate Studies requires students to have training in responsible scholarship and research skills pertinent to the field of research.
 This will be met by:

-- At least 1 first-author publication in peer-reviewed journals, or
+- At least one submission of a first-author manuscript for publication in a peer-reviewed journal, OR

 Graduate students receive training in the teaching and supervision of undergraduates.
 The requirement may be met in 1 of 2 ways.
 In the first, students serve as a paid half-time teaching assistant for 1 semester or as a quarter-time assistant for 2 semesters, assuming proportionate responsibility for class organization, lecturing, grading, and office hours under a faculty member’s supervision.
 In the second, students take LA&S 792 or ABSC 941, attend 3 brown bag lectures at the Center for Teaching Excellence, and present a guest lecture to the department.
 In both cases, students must also write a statement of teaching philosophy and obtain numeric evaluations of their teaching in their guest lectures.